pfdubois/BridgeBidding/source/Slam.rst

 As it is, if we ask with 4N, the reply is 5♥, two without the Queen.
 We are missing an Ace and the Queen of trump.
 That's too much -- if we are missing just one keycard but have the Queen of trump, that's a 6♥ bid.
 As it is, we just pass 5♥.
 The 1N system did its job very well, this is not a good slam, about 25%.
-This hand is a perfect example of this admonition:

 If West had been the dealer, after 1♥ - 2N! - 3N! - 4♦(control), we would get to the
 same place.